 They are overly altruistic, caring, benevolent, self sacrificing persons.
 There is a strong desire to be seen as a rescuer or a hero.
 It’s like a messiah complex.

-This is one of things I loved about my husband, he seemed to be so selfless, he would go over and beyond what anybody else would do, little did I know that it was all a front, a façade.
-He projects himself as a really good person, who will do anything to help.
-It comes with a fake morality and humility.
+They seem to be so selfless, they would go over and beyond what anybody else would do.
 They are usually seen as the pillar of the community and will perform charitable acts.
 They like being seen as the benevolent altruistic person.
-They also come across as very charming, charismatic characters, they are liked by everyone.
-My husband is very charming especially towards the opposite sex, charming and almost flirtatious a thin line between them.
+But it is all a front, a facade.
+It comes with a fake morality and humility.
+Covert narcissists also come across as very charming, charismatic characters, they are liked by everyone, especially by the opposite sex.

 Covert narcissists will go the extra mile for people.
 They give the impression that they’re empathic, but nothing can be further from the truth.
 It’s all an act, it’s all a cover.They know if they portray their true colours they will not receive the adulation, admiration, power, recognition they desire so much; which is their real motive and not because they truly care.